- Fans of Euroleague teams fill 66% of their arenas capacities on average

 About Dimitrije and RunRepeat

 The research was conducted by Dimitrije Curcic.
 Dimitrije is a basketball content expert for RunRepeat.
-A former player and an assistant coach, his passion for the game of basketball doesn't make any compromises in quality of basketball content.
+A former player and an assistant coach, his passion for the game of basketball doesn't make any compromises in the quality of basketball content.

 At RunRepeat, the main word is quality.
 We are devoted to making in-depth articles in all of our categories.